lixiaoyu2000/Rock-Track/README.md

 # Rock-Track

-This is the Official Repo For Paper 'RockTrack: A 3D Robust Multi-Camera-Ken Multi-Object Tracking Framework'.
+This is the Official Repo For Paper 'RockTrack: A Robust Baseline For Multi-Camera 3D Multi-Object Tracking'.

-The paper is currently in the first peer review.
+The paper is currently in peer review.
 We plan to open the source code when the revised manuscript is submitted, thank you for your continued attention :sparkles:.

 ## Quick Overview